WATonomousAdmin/wato_website/README.md

 ---
 ```

 After this header block, add all content you would like the applicant to see when they click on the posting.
-A description of WATonomous, responsibilities, key qualifications, etc. Someone should make a standard template...
+A description of WATonomous, responsibilities, key qualifications, etc.

-If you aren't fluent in markdown, don't be afraid!
-It is very easy.
-There are many great guides [online](https://www.markdownguide.org/basic-syntax/)
+Most common markdown syntax is supported, refer to the [documentation](https://www.markdownguide.org/basic-syntax/).

 > Our website may not support every single piece of syntax, however, everything I would expect in a job posting (headers, lists, images) work as intended.